FreeFlarum/freeflarum.com/docs/howto/extensions/Canonical-Url.md

     This extensions creates redirects so that Flarum can only be accessed via the URL defined in `config.php`.
     As for FreeFlarum, this extension is automatically configured, and allows FreeFlarum to operate the large amount of forums with more ease:

-    > Because of the huge number of forums, the FreeFlarum stack scales better via your extension than maintaining a centralized redirect map in Nginx.
+    > Because of the huge number of forums, the FreeFlarum stack scales better via this extension than maintaining a centralized redirect map in Nginx.
     >
     > _Sanguine on the Canonical Url extension._